 If you dive in cold water conditions keep in mind that some plastic blades have a tendency to stiffen in the cold – which can cause you to expend more energy and slow you down.

 The next step up from plastic polymer is a fiberglass fin blade.
 Fiberglass is an excellent material as it’s highly flexible – yet retains its shape over time.
 An ideal choice for divers of all experience levels – it’s perfectly balanced in respect to cost, durability, and performance.

-These fins cost significantly more that plastic ones, but they represent a major performance leap.
+These fins cost significantly more than plastic ones, but they represent a major performance leap.
 They have far greater ‘snap’, giving you more power for each kick.
 They’ll also retain their shape for as long as you use them, giving them a longer lifespan than plastic fins – provided you take care of them properly.

 Fiberglass is not as durable as plastic though, so be careful when diving around rocks and other sharp objects.